If you’re looking to upgrade your gaming rig, investing in a good gaming mouse is the perfect place to start. Unfortunately there are

 Overall, it’s rare to see such a great intersection of functionality and form factor at this affordable price point.

-- LED RGB BACKLIGHT PROGRAMMABLE GAMING MOUSE; 18 user programmable buttons, 5 Memory Profiles each with distinct LED colour option for quick identification.
+- -LED RGB BACKLIGHT PROGRAMMABLE GAMING MOUSE; 18 user programmable buttons, 5 Memory Profiles each with distinct LED color option for quick identification.
 Comes with 8-piece weight tuning set (2.4g x8), and over 16 million RGB LED color options and Breathing Effects.
-(LED Backlight can be disabled) The Redragon M901 Mouse is taking personalization to the next level.
+(LED Backlight can be disabled) The Redragon M901 Mouse is taking personalization to the next level

-- ERGONOMIC GAMER MOUSE DESIGN; The ergonomic shape of the Redragon M901 PC Gaming Mouse fits naturally in yourhand, reduces stress while delivering superior productivity and efficiency.
-Giving gamers an extremely comfortable gaming experience even during the most testing marathon gaming sessions like league of legends, steam, Overwatch, Call of Duty or other First Person Shooter.
+- -ERGONOMIC GAMER MOUSE DESIGN; The ergonomic shape of the Redragon M901 PC Gaming Mouse fits naturally in your hand, reduces stress while delivering superior productivity and efficiency.
+Giving gamers an extremely comfortable gaming experience even during the most testing marathon gaming sessions like league of legends, steam, Fortnite, PUGB, Overwatch, Call of Duty

 3. Logitech G602

 Looking for a professional-grade wireless gaming mouse?
 The Logitech G602 does it better than any other wireless model we’ve tried out.
 The number one issue that most gamers have with wireless mice is probably battery life.
 No matter how much forethought you have, you will end up forgetting to charge your mouse and losing power in the middle of an important battle.
 Logitech clearly knows this, because they ship the G602 with an advertised 250 hours of battery life.
 That’s literally 300-400 League games, to put it in perspective.